FrancescoRec/django-base-template/README.md

 - Review error logs in the console
 - Use Django's built-in error pages in development mode

+## Customization

+This template is designed to be easily customizable:

+- **Project Name**: Update folder names, database names, and references
+- **Apps**: Add new Django apps as needed for your project
+- **Templates**: Modify the Bootstrap-based templates to match your design
+- **Settings**: Add environment-specific configurations
+- **Database**: Switch between PostgreSQL and SQLite as needed

 ## License

-This project is for educational and development purposes.
+This Django base project template is provided for educational and development purposes.
+Feel free to use it as a starting point for your own Django projects.